 A customer accuses someone of lying about products and services that they offer in order to scheme people out of money.

-As experienced criminal defense attorneys representing individuals charged with Fraudulent Schemes Artifices throughout Arizona, we understand the different circumstances and defenses associated with each case.
-While many people charged with Fraudulent Schemes Artifices believe they will be convicted simply by virtue of the large amount of documentation against them, they forget that the government must prove things like intent to steal beyond a reasonable doubt, something that can be very difficult to do.
-At Feldman & Royle, we have successfully defended those charged with Fraudulent Schemes Artifices in plea negotiations and at trial.
-Consult at no cost and in confidence with an experienced Fraudulent Schemes lawyer to learn how your charges can be dismissed, reduced or amended.
+As experienced fraud scheme attorneys in Phoenix, Arizona, we represent individuals charged with Fraudulent Schemes and Artifices throughout Arizona.
+Our lawyers understand the different circumstances and defenses associated with each case.
+While many people charged with Fraudulent Schemes and Artifices believe they will be convicted simply by virtue of the large amount of documentation against them, they forget that the government must prove things like intent to steal beyond a reasonable doubt, something that can be very difficult to do.

 No tags assigned to this post.